 Hip replacements are on the rise, you don’t have to live with hip pain!

 Hip problems are not always easy to fix!
 Most cases have developed over time and require more than just a “quick fix.”
 Through complete functional movement screens, we can narrow down the exact problem and the exact tissue(s) that need to be fixed.
 We utilize manual soft tissue treatments, joint manipulation, exercises and stretches to work on relieving pain and correcting complications associated hip pain and dysfunction.
 Better diagnosis in our office, means better treatment and faster results for you!

-If you think you have, or are struggling with hip pain call our office at 616-956-1112 or click here to schedule an appointment!
+If you think you have or are struggling with hip pain in the Grand Rapids area, call our office at 616-956-1112 or click here to schedule an appointment!

 Hip pain treatment to Adductor Magnus and Posterior Hip Capsule using Manual Adhesion Release ®️ (MAR)